Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](https://www.ferniefix.com/sites/default/files/answerguy-aug16_0.jpg)
 **Figure 151** SATA cables.

-The SSD is different from HDD, it stand for Solid State Disk and it support very high performance, it more likely to find SSD with SAPA port, but I also found that there is a SSD that came with PATA connector.
+The SSD is different from HDD, it stand for Solid State Disk and it support very high performance, it more likely to find SSD with SATA port, but I also found that there is a SSD that came with PATA connector.

 ![LPIC2 Post](https://cdn.shopify.com/s/files/1/0703/8597/products/24f0e6c9-3b9c-5987-998c-e2164a4f4bbe.png?v=1496360927)
 **Figure 152** SDD with SATA port.